kevinruscoe/magento-theme-kevinruscoe-blank/README.md

 # Installation

+## Don't have Node?

+Head over to https://github.com/nvm-sh/nvm#install--update-script and download it.
+Then install a lts version of node with `nvm install --lts`.
+Finally, require yarn globally with `npm -g install yarn`.

+## Carry on

-First, clone this repo at `app/design/frontend`.
+Clone this repo at `app/design/frontend`.

 ```bash
 cd app/design/frontend